Arithmetic properties of multiplier polynomials for certain polynomial maps: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Takashi Taniguchi, Kazunari Sugiyama, and Yasuhiro Ishitsuka, who organized ``Number Theory Summer School 2023'' and gave the authors a chance to discuss the topic of this paper.
-The authors also would like to thank Rob Benedetto, Ben Hutz, Patrick Ingram, Y\^usuke Okuyama, Joe Silverman, and Takayuki Watanabe for giving some comments on the recent research of parabolic parameters.
+The authors would like to thank Takashi Taniguchi, Kazunari Sugiyama, and Yasuhiro Ishitsuka, who organized Number Theory Summer School 2023 and gave them a chance to discuss the topic of this paper.
+They also would like to thank Rob Benedetto, Valentin Huguin, Ben Hutz, Patrick Ingram, Y\^usuke Okuyama, Joe Silverman, Takayuki Watanabe, and Geng-Rui Zhang for giving some comments on the recent research of parabolic parameters.
+They must express our gratitude to the anonymous referee for providing numerous comments and suggestions for improvements on the earlier version of this paper.
 The first author would like to thank Masanobu Kaneko for giving many comments.
+The second author would like to thank Hiroyuki Inou for giving some knowledge on numerically verified computation.
 The third author would like to thank Nobuo Tsuzuki for his helpful comments.
 The first author is supported by JSPS KAKENHI Grant Number JP23KJ1675.
-The second author is supported by JSPS KAKENHI Grant Number JP20K14300.
+The second author was supported by JSPS KAKENHI Grant Number JP20K14300 until March 2024.
 The third author is financially supported by JSPS KAKENHI Grant Number JP 22J20227 and the WISE Program for AI Electronics, Tohoku University.